SetVenue Cancellation Policy

 - Cancellation Tier.
 The refund schedule the Host selects per Listing — Flexible, Moderate, or Strict — which determines the Guest's refund entitlement upon Guest-initiated cancellation.
 If the Host has not selected a Cancellation Tier, the Moderate Tier applies by default.

 - Disclosed-at-First-Display Total.
-The all-in price displayed on a Listing's pricing display, on a search-results tile, on the Listing detail page, on any filter or map-view surface where price is shown, and on any other Platform surface where price is displayed before checkout, including the Host's listed rate, the Guest Service Fee, any Cleaning Fee that is mandatory, and any other mandatory line item, exclusive of (a) government-imposed taxes (e.g., transient occupancy tax) and (b) shipping/delivery charges.
-Per California Civil Code § 1770(a)(29) ("Honest Pricing Law" / SB 478), the Disclosed-at-First-Display Total must equal the all-in mandatory price seen by the Guest at first display on each such surface.
+The fee-inclusive price displayed before checkout.
+On per-hour surfaces — a search-results tile, a list-view, map-view, filter, or comparison surface, and any other surface that shows an hourly price — it is the all-in hourly rate: the Host's listed rate plus the Standard-tier Guest Service Fee, labeled as including the service fee.
+On the Listing detail page and at checkout it is the itemized Booking Total: the Host's listed rate for the booked period, the Guest Service Fee, any Cleaning Fee that is mandatory, any Minimum Booking adjustment, and any other mandatory line item.
+Both forms are exclusive of (a) government-imposed taxes (e.g., transient occupancy tax) and (b) shipping/delivery charges.
+Per California Civil Code § 1770(a)(29) ("Honest Pricing Law" / SB 478), the price seen by the Guest at first display on each such surface is fee-inclusive, and the Guest Service Fee rate applied at checkout is never higher than the Standard-tier rate assumed in browse displays (Terms §8.3).

 - Force Majeure Event.
 A circumstance beyond the reasonable control of both the Host and the Guest that renders the Booking physically or legally impossible — not merely inconvenient, impractical, or commercially unattractive.
 See §6 for qualifying and non-qualifying events.

 - Guest Service Fee.
 The fee SetVenue charges the Guest at checkout, in addition to the Host's listed price.
-The applicable rate depends on the Booking's pricing tier (Terms §8.3): Standard Tier 10%, Founding Host Tier 8% (first 50 Listings on the Platform × 24 months from each Listing's approval date), Verified Corporate Tier 6% (priority: lowest applicable rate wins; see Terms §8.3 for full eligibility and tier-priority rules).
+The applicable rate depends on the Booking's pricing tier (Terms §8.3): Standard Tier 10%, Founding Host Tier 8% (first 50 Hosts on the Platform × 24 months from each Host's first Listing approval), Verified Corporate Tier 6% (priority: lowest applicable rate wins; see Terms §8.3 for full eligibility and tier-priority rules).
 The Guest Service Fee is displayed in the Booking summary at checkout.

 - Host Commission.
 No Host Commission is charged in v1 (rate is 0% in all cases).
 The defined term is retained as a placeholder for any future tier that introduces one; see Terms §2 (Definitions) and §8.3.